ISISComputingGroup/ibex_developers_manual/Reflectometry-IOC.md

 When the mode is changed to (not disable mode) the following happens:
 1. In beamline parameter order each pre-set is applied to the set-point.
-    1. This include setting whether the components are in the beam or not
+    1. This includes setting whether the components are in the beam or not
 2. The beamline parameters in the mode just set are used as the mode parameters.

 #### Disabled Mode

 Disabled mode is special because in this mode the movements are relative to the positions when the mode was entered into.
 This is done by disabling the beam calculation for each component.
 Only theta related parameters should be in the current mode.